Peking Union Medical College: History

-The Rockefeller Foundation was established in 1913 and in 1913-1914 the newly formed Foundation created a Commission, including Dr. Franklin C. McLean, to examine medical education in China.
-Dr Wu Lien-teh strongly supported the establishment of a new medical college in Peking and made a number of recommendations, all of which were adopted.
-One of its recommendations was that the Foundation - through a subsidiary organization - should assume financial responsibility for the college.
-On July 1, 1915, the recently established China Medical Board assumed full support of the Union Medical College, having previously acquired the property.
-The commission's members had included both William Welch, the first Dean of the Johns Hopkins Medical School, and Simon Flexner.
-The China Medical Board modeled the school after Johns Hopkins University School of Medicine following the recommendations of the Flexner Report, which set the foundation of modern Medical Education in the United States and Canada.
+The Rockefeller Foundation was established in 1913 and in 1913-1914 the newly formed Foundation created a Commission, including Franklin C. McLean, to examine medical education in China.
+Wu Lien-teh strongly supported the establishment of a new medical college in Peking and made a number of recommendations, all of which were adopted.
+The Peking Union Medical College was formally established by the Rockefeller Foundation in 1917.